bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2021-06-09-newsletter.md

 [Bitcoin Improvement Proposals (BIPs)][bips repo], and [Lightning BOLTs][bolts repo].*

-- [Bitcoin Core #22051][] Basic Taproot derivation support for descriptors FIXME:jnewbery
+- [Bitcoin Core #22051][] adds support for importing [descriptors][topic
+  descriptors] for [taproot][topic taproot] outputs into the Bitcoin Core wallet.
+This PR allows wallet users to receive funds to taproot outputs and is the prerequisite for an [open PR][Bitcoin Core #21365] that implements full support for users to receive to and spend from taproot outputs.

 - [Bitcoin Core #22050][] drops support for version 2 Tor onion services (hidden services).
 Version 2 services are already deprecated and the